 We build strategic alliances to augment our own capabilities and experience in order to deliver our vision.
 With our strategic partners, we have the resources, scale and capabilities required to deliver biorefineries on a repeatable basis.

 ENVIA is a joint venture, of which Velocys is a member, which was set up to produce renewable fuels and chemicals from landfill gas and natural gas using gas-to-liquids.
 The plant is located adjacent to Waste Management’s East Oak landfill site.
-First finished, saleable products (renewable waxes, diesel and naphtha) are being produced and sales are being made to product offtakers.
+Finished products (renewable waxes, diesel and naphtha) are being produced and sales are being made to product offtakers.
 In October 2017 the plant reached an operational capacity of 200 barrels per day (read more).

 Our team of experienced GTL operations managers, operators and engineers were deployed on site in Oklahoma City during the second half of 2016 to bring essential support to the ENVIA team during the commissioning, start-up, and early stage operations.
 In the early months of 2018 the on-site team have continued to deliver the plant improvements needed to optimise production and increase plant availability, whilst always ensuring safety and minimising the risk of impact to the environment.

-The performance data that are available from the ENVIA plant (for example, syngas quality, methane selectivity, carbon monoxide conversion, activity index and liquid production) meet the performance expectations set using models based on laboratory and pilot studies.
+The performance data that are available from the ENVIA plant (for example, methane selectivity, carbon monoxide conversion, activity index and liquid production) meet the performance expectations set using models based on laboratory and pilot studies.
 Targets for the conversion of syngas to FT products and the yield of liquid products were achieved within 12 hours of the first start-up of the FT modules.

 At the site we have successfully demonstrated that Velocys’ FT reactors and catalyst are performing in line with performance requirements at a commercial scale.
 The Velocys technology being used at ENVIA will be deployed in our biorefineries, significantly reducing technology risk at future plants.

 The USDA loan guarantee would significantly reduce the technology risk for the debt providers.
 Velocys has engaged a global leading project finance bank, Sumitomo Mitsui Banking Corporation (SMBC), as the lender of record and as its financial advisor.